Getting Started for Sellers of Firearm and Ammunition Products

 Payments

-Make a Payment – Payments may be submitted through our online services.
+You can submit payments through our online services.
 Log in using your username and password and select the account for which you wish to make a payment.
 Select the More link under the I Want To section, then select the Make a Payment link and follow the prompts.

 If your average monthly tax payment is $20,000 or more, we require you to pay by Electronic Funds Transfer (EFT).
 We will notify you in writing if you are required to pay your taxes by EFT.